-- The Visitor Center and Undergraduate Admissions office is closed to the public.
+The Visitor Center and the Undergraduate Admissions office are closed to the public.

 - Admissions staff will continue to answer phone inquiries at 732-445-4636 and emails during this time.

-The One Stop Student Services Center will be closed for walk-in inquiries through the month of May.
-Students can contact a Student Services Advisor using the following contact forms:
+- One Stop Student Services Center: Is closed for walk-in inquiries through the month of May.
+Students can contact a Student Services Adviser using the following contact forms: